Internal flow

 In fluid mechanics, internal flow is a flow wherein the fluid is completely confined by inner surfaces of an item (e.g. a tube).
 Hence the boundary layer is unable to develop without eventually being constrained.
 The internal flow configuration represents a convenient geometry for heating and cooling fluids used in chemical processing, environmental control, and energy conversion technologies.
+Internal flow is fully dominated by viscosity throughout the flow field.

 An example includes flow in a pipe.